0

 DIM Supplements for Varicose Veins

-If getting enough greens feels like climbing Everest, another option is DIM supplements.
+If getting enough greens feels impossible, another option is DIM supplements.

 DIM (diindolylmethane) is a concentrated compound found in cruciferous veggies and acts as a potent aromatase inhibitor.
-These supplements pack all the benefits without munching on salads all day.
-It's practicality at its finest.
+T

 Remember, while dietary changes help manage varicosis, they don't replace professional medical advice.